TachyonicProject/luxon/docs/source/tutorials/api.rst

-One thing to note is the *id* argument in the views that perform an opperation on a specific user.
+One thing to note is the *id* argument in the views that perform an operation on a specific user.
 This argument is taken directly from the url.
 To test these views, simply copy the *id* string of the specific user and paste it after the route in the url.
 For example:

 .. code:: text